azoff/truman/README.md

 TODO
 ----
 - Handle STDERR and drawer shutdown with a graceful restart
-- Spawn multiple PHP processes
-- Create example server script
-- Implement socket into desk
-- Telnet in jobs
-- Create circular hashing class
+- Create a circular hashing class
 - Create client
+- Implement load testing
+- Create an example client/server